birdLark/birdLark.github.io/faq/faq.md

 }
 ```

-In addition, SeaTunnel has implemented `Hive` output plugin after 1.5.7 in 1.x branch; in 2.x branch, the Hive plugin of the Spark engine has been supported after version 2.0.5: https://github.com/apache/incubator-birdLark/issues/910.
+In addition, LarkMidTable has implemented `Hive` output plugin after 1.5.7 in 1.x branch; in 2.x branch, the Hive plugin of the Spark engine has been supported after version 2.0.5: https://github.com/apache/incubator-birdLark/issues/910.

-**FAQ 9.** How does SeaTunnel write multiple instances of ClickHouse to achieve load balancing?
+**FAQ 9.** How does LarkMidTable write multiple instances of ClickHouse to achieve load balancing?

 1. Write distributed tables directly (not recommended)